divyat09/CS252_Assignmnent1/Asgn3/READme.md

 ionic start <project name> sidemenu

 cd into the project
+Replace the src and resources folders with the ones given in this repository <br />
+Add geolocation:
-Replace the src and resources folders with the ones given in this repository Add geolocation: ionic cordova plugin add cordova-plugin-geolocation --variable GEOLOCATION_USAGE_DESCRIPTION="To locate you" npm install --save @ionic-native/geolocation
+ionic cordova plugin add cordova-plugin-geolocation --variable GEOLOCATION_USAGE_DESCRIPTION="To locate you" npm install --save @ionic-native/geolocation